DanielBradford/rubic/README.md

 ### Navigation

 - **Mobile** The navigation menu is represented by the hamburger icon.
-The mobile menu uses Materialize JS to and is displayed in a user-friendly and stylish format.
+The mobile menu uses Materialize JS and is displayed in a user-friendly and stylish format.
 - **Desktop** The navigation menu is clear and accessible.
 When hovered over the links are highlighted.
 - **Registered Users**
     Once logged in users can enjoy the extra feature of the floating action menu.
 This is located in the lower right corner of the screen and allows quick access to the following: